-4.2.3 Secondary organic aerosol with VBS approach
+4.3.2 Secondary organic aerosol with VBS approach

-In the Volatility Basis Set (VBS) approach, classes of volatile organic compounds (VOCs) are defined based on the volatility of a set of compounds (Donahue et al. 2006; Donahue et al. 2009).
+In the Volatility Basis Set (VBS) approach, classes of volatile organic compounds (VOCs) are defined based on the volatility of a set of compounds [44, 45].
 Within each class a fraction of the material is partitioned in the gas phase, and another fraction in the aerosol phase.
 One keeps track of the amount of material within these classes as well as the phases, taking into account: